Altos Hornos de México: Products

 AHMSA manufactures high value-added steel products.
-AHMSA is a national leader in the production and commercialization of flat steel products including hot rolled coil used for machinery parts, wide plate, cold rolled coil, tinplate and tin-free steel, railroad tanks and bridge constructions, structural shapes...
-It also produces non-flat steel products like heavy shapes.
+More specifically, they manufacture flat steel products including hot-rolled coils for structures and automotive parts, cold rolled coils for carbon steel applications, corrosion-resistant plate steel, tinplate steel, and tin-free steel for use in shipping containers.

 AHMSA operates at an annual production rate of 3.5 million metric tons of liquid steel, with a workforce of 22,250 people, including its subsidiary companies.

 Subsidiaries

 As of April 2014, its subsidiaries included: